-The unpredictable surfaces when many make plans to accomplish a task or mission, but God stops us completely or redirects us to something He deems more pressing.
+The unpredictable surfaces when we make plans to accomplish a task or mission, but God stops us completely or redirects us to something He deems more pressing.
 Those in ministry see this often.

-For this reason (among others), I have developed a "people before programs" mentality while filtering my schedule to put the needs of the many above the needs of a few-whenever possible.
-This makes pastoral ministry a real challenge-unless one is blessed to have staff called alongside to help with the day to day ministry needs we face here at the Church.
+For this reason (among others), we have developed a "people before programs" mentality while filtering our schedules to put the needs of the many above the needs of a few-whenever possible.
+This makes pastoral ministry a real challenge-unless one is blessed to have staff called alongside to help with the day-to-day ministry needs we face here at the Church.

 On the other hand, we have those things that are very predictable.
 There is consistent fatigue, persecution, burden for the needs of those we serve, etc. There is also the joy of seeing others come to and grow in the Lord.
 Altogether, those called to ministry would not do a thing to flee the call.
-We love it!
-We may wish to change the circumstances or change what we are required (at times) to do-but to run from the ministry is never an option!
+(We love it!)
+We may wish to change the circumstances or change what we are required to do.
+However, running from the ministry is never an option!